Salinas, California: Airport

 The airport has an air traffic control tower in operation twelve hours a day, seven days a week.
 The airport terminal is located on Mortensen Avenue and houses airport office staff as well as professional offices.
-The city is currently accepting proposals for leasing and operation of the restaurant located within the Terminal.
 Salinas Airport Commissioners agreed to a proposed project that would bring a 100-room hotel, offices and hangars to a vacant lot in front of the Salinas Municipal Airport terminal.
 The Salinas Jet Center would include a national chain hotel, 80000 sqft of office space, four large complexes combining more offices with airplane hangars and a 24-hour, full-service aircraft fueling station.
 The project would also include a taxiway to allow planes to access the new hangars.

 The airport has full Instrument Landing System (ILS) and VHF omnidirectional range (VOR) located on the airport.
 The ILS has a Medium Intensity Approach Lighting System, with Runway Alignment Indicator Lights.
 The VOR approach has Runway End Identifier Lights.
 All but the ILS runway, RWY 31, have Visual Approach Slope Indicators (VASIs).

 The airport is the site of the California International Airshow, set annually in the late summer or early autumn.
 The event draws thousands of visitors to Salinas over its three-day run.